View Invariant Learning for Vision-Language Navigation in Continuous Environments: Related Work

-Waypoint predictors are central to recent VLNCE models \cite{an2024etpnav,hong2022bridging,wang2025bootstrapping}, as they bridge VLN and VLNCE and enable pretraining on VLN data.
+Waypoint predictors are crucial to recent VLNCE models \cite{an2024etpnav,hong2022bridging,wang2025bootstrapping}, as they bridge VLN and VLNCE and enable pre-training on VLN.
 To adapt to ground-level views, GVNav \cite{li2025ground} retrained the waypoint predictor separately with matching data.
 In contrast, we train the entire model end-to-end, removing the need for separate waypoint predictor training.

-\textbf{Varied viewpoint challenge in robotics.} In robotic manipulation, several works focus on learning unified and view-invariant representations to address viewpoint variation.
-MV-MVM \cite{seo2023multi} learns robust representations using a multi-view masked autoencoder.
-RoboUniView \cite{liu2024robouniview} learned a unified representation from 3D multi-view images using an autoencoder.
-ReViWo \cite{panglearning} decomposed visual observations into view-invariant representations using a variational autoencoder.
+\textbf{Varied viewpoint challenge in robotics.} In robotic manipulation, several works focus on learning view-invariant representations to address viewpoint variation \cite{seo2023multi, liu2024robouniview, panglearning}.
 However, these approaches usually adopt a two-stage training pipeline: first learning a view-invariant encoder, then training the policy on top of the frozen encoder.
-This strategy is less suitable for VLNCE for several reasons.
+This strategy is less suitable for VLNCE.
 First, VLNCE policies are typically pretrained on VLN datasets, and applying a two-stage pipeline would discard the benefits of this pretraining.
 Second, the training cost would be high.
 Our goal is not to retrain new policies from scratch, but to adapt existing policies to varied viewpoints.
 Third, VLNCE architectures often include a waypoint predictor, which would also require separate training in a two-stage pipeline, further increasing the cost.

-In robotic navigation, RING \cite{eftekhar2024one} trained a single policy for general navigation tasks using randomly initialized viewpoint configurations.
-For VLNCE tasks, GVNav \cite{li2025ground} retrained the policy and waypoint predictor for ground-level viewpoints, focusing only on a single viewpoint without addressing generalization across varied viewpoints.